reneegeck/G6PDcat/README.md

 ## Citation

 Please cite: Geck RC, Powell NR, Dunham MJ.
 2022.
-Functional interpretation, cataloging, and analysis of 1,341 known and new glucose-6-phosphate dehydrogenase variants. bioRxiv.
+Functional interpretation, cataloging, and analysis of 1,341 known and new glucose-6-phosphate dehydrogenase variants. bioRxiv. doi: 10.1101/2022.09.14.508023

 This repository is licensed under CC BY 4.0 for reuse with attribution.
 See LICENSE file for details.